georgi/shinmun/README.md

 probably open the file, set the category and start writing your new article.

-After finishing your post, you may just run `shinmun` without arguments and the output will be rendered to the *public* folder.
+After finishing your post, you may run `shinmun render` and the output will be rendered to the *public* folder.

+It is more convenient to use the builtin webserver.
+Just run `shinmun server` and go to `http://localhost:3000` and you will see your blog served in realtime.
+Just change and save any of your posts and you will see the new output in your browser.

 ### Post Format